BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 # 3. Pool state verification

 Per swap, the pool must be guaranteed that post-trade inventory (**without fee**) is greater or equal pre-trade inventory plus premium (price impact).
-The verification method to ensure a safe accounting for LP regardless computing process (with rounding and routing).
+The verification method to ensure a safe accounting for LP regardless computing process (with rounding and routing), meaning LP always get trading fee and price impact premium as intented.

 **NOTE**: Trading fee is applied on amountIN only.
 We have _actual amountIN = pseudo amountIN * (1 + fee); pseudo amountIN = actual amountIN / (1 + fee)_.